department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 There are 2 main GI Bill programs offering educational assistance to survivors and dependents of Veterans:

-- [The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship)](/education/gi-bill/survivors-dependent-assistance/fry-scholarship/) is for children and spouses of Servicemembers who died in the line of duty after September 10, 2001.
+- The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) is for children and spouses of Servicemembers who died in the line of duty after September 10, 2001.
+[Get more information about the Fry Scholarship](/education/gi-bill/survivors-dependent-assistance/fry-scholarship/).
-- [The Survivors' and Dependents' Educational Assistance (DEA) program](/education/gi-bill/survivors-dependent-assistance/dependents-education/) offers education and training to qualified dependents of Veterans who are permanently and totally disabled due to a service-related condition or who died while on active duty or as a result of a service-related condition.
+- The Survivors' and Dependents' Educational Assistance (DEA) program offers education and training to qualified dependents of Veterans who are permanently and totally disabled due to a service-related condition or who died while on active duty or as a result of a service-related condition.
+[Get more information about the DEA program](/education/gi-bill/survivors-dependent-assistance/dependents-education/).

 You may qualify for both of these programs, but you can use only 1 of them.
 You’ll have to decide which one when you apply.
 Once you make this decision, you can't change your mind.